Stick Built vs. Manufactured Home

 Newer homes, particularly double-wides, tend to be built to much higher standards than their predecessors and meet the building codes applicable to most areas.
 As manufactured homes have come to resemble traditional stick-built homes, so have their prices.
 However, due to the stigma of being called a “mobile” or “manufactured” home, value depreciation continues to be a problem.

 ARE YOU REALLY SAVING MONEY WITH A MOBILE OR MANUFACTURED HOME?

 Here is a true life experience related by one Washington State Home Builder: A home buyer was planning to put a manufactured home on their land near Yelm, WA.
 This Manufactured home would have been about 1400 square feet, NO garage, NO permanent foundation The price quote with tax was about $112,000.
 The Washington Home Builder was able to put them into a home over 1750 square feet, WITH garage and foundation, and also including many amenities that the manufactured home did not include (2×6 exterior walls instead of 2×4; vaulted ceilings, 4/12 pitch roof, etc) for only $107,000.
 And, the appraisal was much higher than the manufactured homes appraisal, easier to finance and get insurance for, and more value.

 In contrast, a stick-frame home will appreciate in value.
 In fact, a favorite of many investors is purchasing homes for rental property or to build equity with the purpose of selling the home at a later date.
 Many savvy investors have been able to retire comfortably from selling a home and living from the equity.

-The beauty of volume on your lot home builders such as True Built Home is that, because of high initial appraisals even before the house is built, a home owner doesn’t have to wait for years to build equity.
+The beauty of on-your-lot home builders such as True Built Home is that because of high initial appraisals even before the house is built, a home owner doesn’t have to wait for years to build equity.
 They can have equity the moment they move in.
 This is one reason why True Built Home is becoming one of the fastest growing home builders in Washington state.